ToniT0dorov/Conduct_a_security_audit/README.md

             <td width="341">
                 <p align="left">
                     <em>
-                        The                          IT department needs an IDS
-                        in place to help identify possible
-                        intrusions by threat actors.
+                        To enhance security, the IT department should implement an Intrusion Detection System (IDS) to proactively identify potential intrusions by threat actors.
                     </em>
                 </p>
             </td>